dcartolano/Meteorologic-Melodies/client/README.md

 # Project 2: Meteorological Melodies

-A Web App that will find you music that will "match your vibe"
+A Web App that will help you find music to match the weather.

 # Table of Contents